 Parties, Parliaments and Democracy (MSc)

-Almost everywhere political parties are facing an increasingly indifferent and even hostile electorate.
-Their monopoly on political representation is challenged by seemingly alienated citizens and populism.
-In this programme, you will explore the causes of the vulnerability of parties and examine the empirical indicators of their perceived decline.
+In this specialisation, you will explore the causes of these developments and potential solutions.
 Does money rather than ideology determine which party or candidate wins elections?
 Do parties in parliaments reflect the diversity of today’s societies sufficiently?
-Do members have any influence on their parties?
 What is the role of the media in election campaigns?
+Are elections still free and fair in times of large-scale gerrymandering and voter suppression in one of the world’s oldest democracies?
 Perhaps most importantly, you will address the impact of the current state of parties and parliaments on democratic accountability and political legitimacy.

 You will study in one of the most highly ranked departments of its kind in Europe.
 Your lecturers are scholars from many countries with expertise in various areas of political science, including comparative politics, political psychology, and political theory.